OpenPrinting/openprinting.github.io/_posts/2020-07-10-OpenPrinting News - July 2020.md

 Many bug fixes in cups-browsed, the filters, and the sample PPDs have been performed, often with the help of our GSoC students or candidates doing assignments.
 Thanks to all of them.

-Not also that the sample PPD files have moved to the new [ppdfiles/](https://github.com/OpenPrinting/cups-filters/tree/master/ppdfiles) subdirectory.
+Note also that the sample PPD files have moved to the new [ppdfiles/](https://github.com/OpenPrinting/cups-filters/tree/master/ppdfiles) subdirectory.

 ```
 CHANGES IN V1.28.0